jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

 - 7.11.3 Communications (e.g., methods)
   - Ensure that response checklists provide first responders with a clear plan to protect life and property and ensure the continuity of operations
     - the notification checklist should be supplied to all personnel who might respond to a disaster
-    - the information provided should include alternate means of content (e.g. mobile or alternate, pagers etc) as well as backup contacts for each role
+    - the information provided should include alternate means of contact (e.g. mobile or alternate, pagers etc) as well as backup contacts for each role

 - 7.11.4 Assessment
-  - When the DR team arrives on site, one of their first tasks is to assess the situation
+  - When the disaster recovery team arrives, one of their first priorities is to assess the situation; initial responders perform a quick assessment to triage the incident and begin the response, followed by more detailed evaluations to measure effectiveness and prioritize resources as the situation evolves
-    - this normally occurs in a rolling fashion, with the first responders performing a simple assessment to triage the situation and get the disaster response under way
-    - as the incident progresses more detailed assessments will take place to gauge effectiveness, and prioritize the assignment of resources

 - 7.11.5 Restoration
   - Note that recovery and restoration are separate concepts